corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/application-networks/_index.md

 	 figcaption="Distributed and Replicated Copies of Data"
 >}}

-### Trust

-Ultimately, the fundamental promise of Corda and all DLTs is that, once committed to the global state and accepted as valid, there can be no disagreement that an event has occurred.
+Ultimately, the fundamental promise of Corda and all DLTs is that, once committed to the global state and accepted as valid, there can be no disagreement that an event has occurred:

 {{<
   figure